-- (a) To make recommendations to the Board on all Board appointments, including development of a set of criteria for director appointments, which includes qualifications of director; ability to exercise sound business judgments, relevance to the Company and the industry and appropriate personal qualities; - (b) to review and make recommendation to the Board on the succession plans for directors, in particular the appointment and/ or replacement of the Chairman, the CEO and key management personnel; - (c) To re-nominate directors having regard to the director's contribution and performance (e.g. attendance, participation and critical assessment of issues deliberated upon by the Board) including, if applicable, as an independent director; - (d) To determine annually whether or not a director is independent; - (e) to make recommendation to the Board on the process and criteria for evaluation of the performance of the Board, its board committees and directors; and - (f) to review and make recommendation to the Board on the training and professional development programmes for the Board and its directors.
+- (a) To make recommendations to the Board on all Board appointments, including development of a set of criteria for director appointments, which includes qualifications of director; ability to exercise sound business judgments, relevance to the Company and the industry and appropriate personal qualities; - (b) to review and make recommendation to the Board on the succession plans for directors, in particular the appointment and/or replacement of the Chairman, the CEO and key management personnel; - (c) To re-nominate directors having regard to the director's contribution and performance (e.g. attendance, participation and critical assessment of issues deliberated upon by the Board) including, if applicable, as an independent director; - (d) To determine annually whether or not a director is independent; - (e) to make recommendation to the Board on the process and criteria for evaluation of the performance of the Board, its board committees and directors; and - (f) to review and make recommendation to the Board on the training and professional development programmes for the Board and its directors.

-A summary of the NC's activities during FY2022 is shown below:
+A summary of the NC's activities during FY2023 is shown below:

-- (i) Reviewed the Board's performance for FY2022 on a collective basis - (ii) Reviewed and recommended to the Board the re-election of Mr Cheong Weixiong and Mr Li Anhua as directors - (iii) Annual review of the independence of the independent directors
+- (i) Reviewed the Board's performance for FY2023 on a collective basis - (ii) Reviewed and recommended to the Board the re-election of Mr Cheong Weixiong ("Mr Cheong") - (iii) Annual review of the independence of the independent directors; and - (iv) reviewed and recommended the nomination of the appointment of new Non-executive & independent directors